arthchan2003/AIDL_KB/KB/NEU.md

 Low-level motor control is the process by which humans and animals use their brain/cognition to activate and coordinate the muscles and limbs involved in the performance of a motor skill.
 Fundamentally, it is the integration of sensory information, both about the world and the current state of the body, to determine the appropriate set of muscle forces and joint activations to generate some desired movement or action.
 This process requires cooperative interaction between the central nervous system and the musculoskeletal system, and is thus a problem of information processing, coordination, mechanics, physics, and cognition.
 Successful motor control is crucial to interacting with the world, not only determining action capabilities, but regulating balance and stability as well. – Citation from [Motor Control](https://en.wikipedia.org/wiki/Motor_control)

 #### Books
-* Chapter 12-14 of [Neuroscience: Exploring the Brain [$]](http://amzn.to/2zMmWxl) (4th Edition), Mark F. Bear,‎ Barry W. Connors,‎ Michael A. Paradiso, last updated 2015
+* Chapter 12-14 of [Neuroscience: Exploring the Brain [$]](http://amzn.to/2zMmWxl) (4th Edition), Mark F. Bear, Barry W. Connors, Michael A. Paradiso, last updated 2015

 #### Scientific Papers
 * [From swimming to walking with a salamander robot driven by a spinal cord model](https://doi.org/10.1126/science.1138353), Ijspeert AJ et al., 2007, 700+ citations